 (2) The appointment is to be by means of a commission under the Public Seal of the State.

-(3) A person cannot be the President unless the person is a Judge of the Supreme Court.
+(3) A person cannot be the President unless the person is a judge of the Supreme Court.

 (4) Before recommending a person for appointment as the President, the Minister is to consult the Chief Justice of Western Australia.